 |Liquidity||Ease of premature redemption (with penalty), higher liquidity||Restricted liquidity|

 The prime objective of a fixed maturity plan is to generate a steady return for a fixed period of time.
 This plan also protects investors from the fluctuations of the market.
 Fixed Maturity Plans are not available for subscription on a continuous basis and therefore, the fund house comes up with a New Fund Offer (NFO) for a specific duration.
 NFO has an opening date and a closing date.
 You may invest in the NFO only during these days.
 Upon expiry of the closing date, the offer to invest ceases to exist.

 Fixed Maturity Plans offer investors the option of choosing a plan that suits their investment horizon and their cash flow needs.
-Investors get to know in advance approximately how much yields they would get by investing at the NFO stage.
+Investors get to know in advance approximately how much returns they would get by investing at the NFO stage.
 The investments made in FMPs are fixed and cannot be withdrawn until they mature.

-Investment of Fixed Maturity Plans can be in the form of commercial papers (CP), certificate of deposits (CD), corporate bonds, money market instruments, government issued securities, non convertible debentures (NCD) of highly rated and reputed companies, etc. with maturities that fall in line with the tenure of the scheme.
+Fixed Maturity Plans invest in Commercial Papers (CP), Certificate of Deposits (CD), corporate bonds, money market instruments, government issued securities, Non Convertible Debentures (NCD) of highly rated and reputed companies.
+The maturities fall in line with the tenure of the scheme.
 For more investing options, visit ClearTax to choose from a list of hand-picked mutual funds.

-Fixed Maturity Plans have minimum exposure to the risk of interest rates because the instruments are held by the fund till the maturity which allows it a fixed rate of return.
+Fixed Maturity Plans have minimum exposure to interest rate risk.
+It is because the instruments are held by the fund till the maturity which allows it to yield a relatively fixed rate of return.

 Owing to the fact that Fixed Maturity Plans invest mostly in highly rated credit instruments, the risk of default is minimized.
 Also, there is very little risk of liquidity involved.

 One of the areas where Fixed Maturity Plans win over fixed deposits is the efficiency in taxation.
 When opting for a tenure longer than a year, investors of Fixed Maturity Plans can benefit from indexation to leverage their tax liability against inflation.
 Triple indexation gives investors the advantage of indexing their investment to inflation for four years while they remain invested for a period of three years and over.